paolodragone/pymzn/README.md

 * Integer (int)
 * Float (float)
 * Set (set of str, int of float)
+* Multi-dimensional arrays:
-* Array (list of str, int, float or set)
+  * list of str, int, float or set; lists are converted into dzn arrays with index-set 1..len(list);
-* Matrix (list of lists of str, int, float or set; the inner lists must have the same length)
+  * dict with int keys of str, int, float or set; dicts are converted into dzn arrays with index-set equal to the key-set of the dict, provided that it is a contiguous set;
+  * nested combinations of the previous two, provided that the children of every node have the same index-set.
+The maximum depth is 6.

 Maintainers
 -----------